-The purpose of this post is to know why, when and how to exfoliate safely.
-So, join me in looking at the importance/ benefits of skin exfoliation, you have probably been overlooking, maybe because you don’t actually think it would make a difference or don’t have the time.
+This post explains why, when, and how to exfoliate safely.
+So, join me in looking at the importance and benefits of skin exfoliation, which you have probably been overlooking, maybe because you don’t think it would make a difference or don’t have the time.

 Exfoliating hasn’t always been my number one skincare routine.
-My notion was that having a shower daily; there was nothing to remove from my skin, (forgive my ignorance) because it felt clean.
+My notion was to shower daily; there was nothing to remove from my skin (forgive my ignorance) because it felt clean.

 I began to appreciate the benefit of exfoliation when I started taking my skincare routine seriously.
-I have my skincare sessions at home in my little way; nothing out of the ordinary.
+I have my skincare sessions at home in my little way, and they are nothing unusual.

-That said, exfoliation has the good and downside to it.
-So, if you are wondering what the fuss about exfoliation is or want to know the nitty-gritty of exfoliation, you are in the right place.
+That said, exfoliation has benefits and disadvantages.
+So, if you are wondering what the fuss about exfoliation is or want to know the nitty-gritty of it, you are in the right place.

 What is exfoliation?

-Well, exfoliating helps to remove dead skin cells from the surface of the skin.
-You don’t necessarily have to see the dead skin cells coming off, but you will notice the difference when you touch, see or feel your skin.
-What better way to understand than trying it yourself?
+If you are asking, why or what is the benefit of skin exfoliation?
+Exfoliating helps remove dead skin cells from the surface of the donation.
+You don’t necessarily have to see the dead skin cells coming off, but you will notice the difference when you touch, see, or feel your skin.
+What better way to understand than to try it yourself?

-There are different ways to exfoliate the skin, by using treatments that contain active ingredients or by using scrubs and brushes, depending on preference and skin type.
-You can use homemade exfoliating scrubs or get from the shop.
+Depending on preference and skin type, there are different ways to exfoliate the skin.
+You can use treatments that contain active ingredients or scrubs and brushes.
+You can also use homemade exfoliating scrubs or buy them from the shop.

-It is important to be gentle on the skin when exfoliating, regardless of your skin type; whether normal, oily, dry, or sensitive skin.
+It is important to be gentle on the skin when exfoliating, regardless of your skin type—normal, oily, dry, or sensitive.

-I strongly feel we should exfoliate regularly, but I appreciate there are times you just can’t be bothered or too busy to take care of yourself because you are taking care of family or busy with work.
-Creating a self-care routine to treat yourself nicely wouldn’t be a bad idea.
+I strongly feel we should exfoliate regularly, but I appreciate there are times when you just can’t be bothered or are too busy to take care of yourself because you are taking care of your family or busy with work.
+Creating a self-care routine to treat yourself wouldn’t be a bad idea.

 There are signs to indicate the time for exfoliation

-- Your skin product is not working – If you notice that your skin doesn’t feel different after constant use of body cream and moisturiser.
+- Your skin product is not working – If you notice, skin doesn’t feel different after constantly using body cream and moisturizer.

-- By rubbing the back of your hand on your skin and it feels so dry.
+- It feels so dry when rubbing the back of your hand on your skin.

-If these signs apply, then it’s time to EXFOLIATE.
+If these signs, then it’s time to EXFOLIATE.

-Exfoliate gently in a circular motion, rinse with lukewarm water and pat dry with a clean cloth.
-Always moisturise after exfoliating or scrubbing as failing to do this will defeat the purpose.
+Exfoliate gently in a circular motion, rinse with lukewarm water, and pat dry with a clean cloth.
+Always moisturize after exfoliating or scrubbing, as failing to do so will defeat the purpose.

 Some parts of the body are more sensitive than others.
 The way you scrub your face is different from your legs.
 Avoid the eye area when exfoliating your face.

-Other parts of the body to exfoliate are the main body, knee, elbow and legs.
+Other body parts to exfoliate are the main body, knee, elbow, and legs.

 What is your exfoliating tool of choice?

-Now that you know why, when and how to exfoliate safely.
-It’s time to look at the benefits of skin exfoliation.
+Now that you know why, when, and how to experience it safely, it’s time to examine the benefits of skin exfoliation.

 6 Benefits of Skin Exfoliation